lorenzofelletti/vcluster-generic-crd-sync-plugin/README.md

 **Note:** The configurations mentioned above are provided without any commercial support.
 **Note:** The configurations mentioned above are covering only subsets of features of a given project.

+**Note:** This repo is a fork of [loft-sh/vcluster-generic-crd-sync-plugin](https://github.com/loft-sh/vcluster-generic-crd-sync-plugin).